chaolinzhanglab/PxR3D/README.md

 3. R packages

-The two R scripts depend on various functions wrapped in `functions.R` with a list of dependent R packages such as Caret for random foreast prediction.
+The two R scripts depend on various functions wrapped in `utils.R` with a list of dependent R packages such as Caret for random foreast prediction.
 Please install these packages first before running the codes below.

 # Structural feature extraction
 Protein-RNA structural feature extraction mainly uses `3dna2matrix_wrapper.pl`, which depends on DSSR and SNAP of the 3DNA tookit.